 The Jabra 85t are semi-open truly wireless in-ears with a comfortable fit.
 Their default sound profile is very balanced and neutral, and their companion app offers lots of sound customization options.
 Unlike the Jabra Elite 75t Truly Wireless, they have an ANC feature, but it struggles to block out bass-heavy noises like bus or plane engines.
 See also our recommendations for the best wireless Bluetooth headphones, the best noise cancelling earbuds and in-ears, and the best earbuds and in-ear headphones.

-The Bose QuietComfort Earbuds Truly Wireless and the Jabra Elite 85t Truly Wireless are very similar headphones, so depending on your listening habits, you may prefer one over the other.
+The Bose QuietComfort Earbuds Truly Wireless and the Jabra Elite 85t Truly Wireless are similar headphones, so depending on your listening habits, you may prefer one over the other.
 The Jabra are more comfortable, and they leak less sound.
 You can customize their sound using their graphic EQ and presets.
 However, the Bose are more stable, have better noise isolation, and longer continuous battery life.

 The Sony WF-1000XM3 Truly Wireless and the Jabra Elite 85t Truly Wireless perform similarly for mixed usage, and depending on your listening habits, you may prefer one over the other.
 The Jabra are more comfortable and stable, and they leak less sound.
 Both headphones come with a graphic EQ and preset for sound customization.